mahdaneh/OOD_set_Metrics/README.md

-## How to compute the metrics by the code
+## How to run the code
-`python main_protection_level.py ----config-file cifar10/exp_config`
+`python main_protection_level.py --config-file cifar10/exp_config`
-the `exp_config` contains all the configurations related to the pre-trained vanilla CNN and input data, such as image_size, number of channel, and etc.
+the `exp_config` contains all the configurations related to the pre-trained vanilla CNN and input data, such as image_size, number of channel, and etc. The **SE, CR , and CD** of each OOD set is computed and all are stored in a `.csv` file.
 # Citation
 @article{abbasi2019toward,
   title={Toward Metrics for Differentiating Out-of-Distribution Sets},